pojntfx/clusterplatform/packages/provisioner/README.md

 ### Precloud Runtime Distribution

-> "Precloud Runtime" refers to the bare operating system (i.e. Fedora) before the distribution of cloud software (i.e. Kubernetes + KubeVirt") turns it into a "Undercloud Runtime".
-> "Host" refers to the physical/virtual machine running either nothing or a Preboot Runtime, "Node" to the physical/virtual machine running a Precloud Runtime; more precisely, the official naming scheme calls nodes running Precloud Runtimes without a VPN connection (they are not yet reachable from outside the network in which the distributor resides) "Localnodes".
+> - **"Precloud Runtime"** refers to an environment that runs on a node after the prestart runtime has configured and installed the bare operating system (such as Fedora).
+> - **"Node"** refers to a host that is running a precloud runtime or anything higher up the stack.
+> - **"Undercloud Runtime"** refers to an environment that runs on a node after cloud services that run on top of the precloud runtime have been installed (such as Fedora with `containerd`).

 #### Option 1: Distribute Precloud Runtime with the Network Distributable